 - 1. Continue to identify logistical and resource needs as determined by the event. - 2.
 Continue to order, manage, re-assign, and/or demobilize resources and provide logistical support, as needed. - 3.
 If directed, identify and select a site for the establishment of a Disaster Recovery Center (DRC) and make all logistical arrangements for activation of the DRC. - 4.
-Replenish supplies and insure operational readiness of equipment and facilities. - 5.
+As directed, set up, maintain and manage Community Points of Distribution (C-POD) in locations determined by the Unified Command/MAC/EOC. - 5.
+Replenish supplies and provide for operational readiness of equipment and facilities. - 6.
 Demobilize resources, resource receiving locations, and staging areas; return to normal activities.